voder-ai/create-fastify-ts/user-docs/SECURITY.md

 ## Data Handling

+Because the only implemented endpoints at this stage are:

+- `GET /health` on the **internal stub server** (returning a simple status JSON), and
+- `GET /` on a **freshly generated project** (returning a static Hello World JSON message),

-Because the only implemented endpoint is `/health` and it does not accept user input beyond the HTTP request itself:
+and they do not accept user input beyond the HTTP request itself:

 - No request bodies or files are processed.
 - No user data is written to databases, disks, or external services.